CloudVikingr/bookbot/README.md

-BookBot is my first bootdev project
+BookBot is my first project on bootdev